saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Using a new tab or instance of your browser, navigate to the Azure Management Portal <http://portal.azure.com>.

-2. In the navigation menu to the left, select **SQL databases**, and select the name of the *primary* SQL Database you created previously.
+2. In the navigation menu to the left, select **SQL databases**, and select the name of the **Primary** SQL Database you created previously.

     ![Screenshot of SQL Databases tile](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image52.png "Azure Portal")